 A child born outside Brazil is also eligible for Brazilian citizenship through a Brazilian parent.

-Dual citizenship in Brazil
+Dual Citizenship in Brazil

-Brazilian authorities apply some limitations to dual citizenship for a natural-born Brazilian citizen; however, foreigners who acquired permanent residency status through Brazil’s investor visa program or any other long-term residency visa can gain citizenship in Brazil as a second nationality and become dual citizens.
+However, expats and retirees in Brazil who acquired permanent residency status through Brazil’s permanent visa by investment program or any other long-term residency visa can gain citizenship in Brazil as a second nationality and become dual citizens.

 How Global Citizen Solutions Can Help

-Expats and foreign investors can encounter many difficulties when applying for Brazilian citizenship and a second passport, which is why it is worthwhile to have an expert on hand to provide personalized Brazilian naturalization assistance throughout the application process.
+Expats and foreign investors can encounter many difficulties when applying for Brazilian citizenship and a second passport, which is why it is worthwhile to have an expert on hand to provide personalized Brazil naturalization assistance throughout the application process.

 Our specialists can help you with the following: